idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 - Blue - TM matches (segments or fragments).
 - Green - Glossary matches.
 - Purple - Machine Translation.
-- Black - Auto-assembling result.
+- Brown - Auto-assembling result/Context Match (CM).
 - Pink - Fuzzy matches.

 The Matchbar, placed at the top of the Matchboard, allows you to quickly display the matches without the need for scrolling in the long list of the matching results.
 Just hover the mouse above each Matchbar starting character.